Skip to content

 threshold_a, threshold_b : float

-Per-channel thresholds suitable to feed into :func:manders.
-Falls back to (max(a), max(b)) when the regression slope is non-positive (no co-occurrence to threshold for) and to (min(a), min(b)) when the iteration never reaches PCC <= 0.
+Per-channel thresholds for manders, clamped to the data range.
+Falls back to (max(a), max(b)) when the regression slope is non-positive or undefined (no co-occurrence to threshold for).

 References